Vikings outlast error-prone Jags 27-24 on Bailey’s OT kick

-Dan Bailey kicked a 23-yard field goal with 1:49 left in overtime after he missed two extra points and a 51-yard try with 13 seconds remaining in regulation, lifting the Vikings to a 27-24 victory over Jacksonville on Sunday.
+MINNEAPOLIS (AP) — Dan Bailey kicked a 23-yard field goal with 1:49 left in overtime for Minnesota after he missed two extra points and a 51-yard try with 13 seconds remaining in regulation, lifting the Vikings to a 27-24 victory over Jacksonville on Sunday.

-”This team will fight.
-I do believe that.
-Obviously there are a lot of things we need to clean up,” said coach Mike Zimmer, who sweated out a 28-27 win over Carolina the previous week and a 31-28 loss to Dallas prior to that.

-”That’s a play I’ll be replaying in my head all night.
-Would love to have it back,” said Mike Glennon, who passed for 280 yards and one score in his second start, but had two interceptions.

-The Vikings (6-6) got their fifth win in six games.
-Justin Jefferson topped the 1,000-yard mark just 12 games into his rookie season, finishing with nine receptions for 121 yards.
+The Vikings (6-6) kept the playoffs well within reach with their fifth win in six games after their bye despite a steady stream of gaffes.

+Justin Jefferson topped the 1,000-yard mark for Minnesota just 12 games into his rookie season, finishing with nine receptions for 121 yards.
 Adam Thielen had eight catches for 75 yards and a score in his return from a one-game COVID-19 quarantine.

+The Jaguars, who’ve had four of their last five outcomes decided by four points or less, had the edge in the unenforced error department.
+Mike Glennon was picked off twice and lost a fumble in the second half, as did Chris Conley, and the Jaguars had 10 penalties for 83 yards.

+Despite all that, James Robinson’s 1-yard run and Glennon’s 2-point conversion pass to Collin Johnson with 1:08 left in regulation capped a 10-play, 75-yard drive to tie it.

 Kirk Cousins passed for 305 yards and three touchdowns, producing just enough clutch completions to make up for his throw on the first play of the second half that Joe Schobert returned 43 yards for a touchdown.
 That gave the Jaguars a 16-6 lead, their largest at any point this season.